 “That it is people who write software is terribly obvious . . . and ignored.”
-So quotes Alistair Cockburn, himself quoting Gerald Weinberg, in his book Agile Software Development - catch our review of the Second Edition here.
+So quotes Alistair Cockburn, himself quoting Gerald Weinberg, in his book Agile Software Development.
 It’s easy to see the people in your project as mere commodities – not helped by MS Project’s insistence on labelling them as “resources” – hot-swappable units that may be switched in and out of different roles or different projects, with no loss in productivity, creativity or morale.

 The House of Lords will clarify how data protection and freedom of information laws should work together if it hears an NHS appeal against an order to release clinical data.
 Any ruling would be a defining one for the two emerging areas of law.